 When to Come to the Hospital

-- Contractions are five minutes apart for one to two hours.
+- Five minutes apart for one or two hours

 - Your baby is moving less than usual.